jianshu93/lash/README.md

   -t, --threads <threads>          Number of threads to use, default to all logical cores -e, --estimator <estimator>      Specify estimator (fgra or ml), for ull only [default: fgra] -m, --model <model>              Specify equation used to calculate distance, 0 for binomial model, 1 for poisson model [default: 1]
+  --fp32                           Distance output in f32 instead of f64
-  -h, --help                       Print help
+  --dm                             Distance output in triangular matrix -h, --help                       Print help
 ```